stephenslab/rss/docs/Example-5A.md

 - `se`: 12758 by 1 vector, standard errors of the single-SNP effect size estimates
 - `snps`: 676 by 1 vector, indices of SNPs that are "inside" the target pathway

-Typically RSS only requires these four input variables for an enrichment analysis.
+Typically RSS only requires these four input variables for enrichment and prioritization analysis.
 To further reduce computation, RSS uses the matrix `SiRiS` instead of `R`:

 ```matlab